 K-12 School Counseling Program

-The School Counseling program serves students K-12.
-It is a sequential comprehensive program and based on standards in academic, career, and social/emotional development.
+The Sioux City Community School District School Counseling program serves students in grades K-12.
+It is a sequential comprehensive program based on standards in academic, career, and social/ emotional development.
 The School Counseling program is an integral part of the District’s educational environment and supports students in academic and personal success.

-There are a total of 27 school counselors in the District.
-There are six elementary counselors, which are shared among the 13 elementary buildings.
-Each middle school has three middle school counselors and each high school has four high school counselors.
-Each high school has one freshman school counselor, one graduation coach, and two school counselors serving grades 10-12.
+There are a total of 29 school counselors in the District.
+Eight counselors are shared among the elementary buildings, nine counselors serve middle school students,and 12 counselors serve high school students.
+Each high school has four high school counselors.
+Each high school has one freshman school counselor, one graduation coach, and two school counselors for grades 10-12.

 The Superintendent or his/her designee shall make reasonable efforts to identify homeless children and youth within the District, encourage their enrollment and eliminate existing barriers to their education which may exist in District policies or practices, and ensure the privacy of student records, as provided by applicable law, including information about a homeless child or youth’s living situation.
 The designated coordinator for identification of homeless children and for tracking and monitoring programs and activities for these children is the Homeless Education Liaison, Jen Gomez.